 Please also see the FAQs at the bottom of this page.

 Once you have chosen a project to apply for you must email email@example.com the following:

 - A completed student application form (which includes a 500 word cover letter)

 Please include your name in the title of your email and in the file names of your attached CV and applications form.
 If you choose to apply for multiple projects (up to four), please also provide an order of preference.

-Selected applicants will be invited to interview stage with the retail partner.
+Selected applicants will be invited to the interview stage with the business partner.
 Please note that the application process can take several weeks and projects are allocated on a rolling basis, so please apply early to avoid disappointment.
 The status column on the home page indicates whether the application process for each particular project is open or closed.

 Students should also read the Student Application Guidance sheet before submitting an application.